Angiography and angiograms

 What conditions can be detected in an angiogram?

 Blood vessels can be affected by several conditions, and an angiogram can help to make a diagnosis.
 These include:

 - Aneursym, where part of the wall of a blood vessel is weak and therefore bulges

 - Atherosclerosis, where fatty deposits such as cholesterol can clog up and cause narrowing of blood vessels

 - Coronary heart disease, in which the artery that supplies blood to the heart is narrow and therefore the flow of blood to the heart restricted.

 Do angiograms have other uses?

 Not only can angiograms help in diagnosing a condition, but they can also help in determining the extent of a problem, such as how narrowed or blocked up blood vessels have become in atherosclerosis.
 It can help determine the amount of medication needed or the need for surgery.
 Specialists can use the procedure to help determine the most appropriate treatment for angina and heart attacks or to plan surgery that involves the blood vessels, such as a coronary artery bypass graft, or aortic valve replacement.
-Sometimes an angiogram is taken to find the site of local bleeding, to look for blood clots or to investigate internal organs that may have been injured.
+Sometimes an angiogram is performed to find the site of local bleeding, to look for blood clots or to investigate internal organs that may have been damaged.